Joey Votto Preview, Player Props: Reds vs. Angels

 Joey Votto At The Plate

-- Votto has picked up a hit in 20 of 49 games this season, with multiple hits 11 times.
+- Votto has picked up a hit in 40.8% of his 49 games this season, with more than one hit in 22.4% of them.

-- Votto has had an RBI in 17 games this season (34.7%), including eight multi-RBI outings (16.3%).
-He has also driven in three or more of his team's runs in six contests.
+- Votto has had at least one RBI in 34.7% of his games this season (17 of 49), with two or more RBI eight times (16.3%).
+He has also accounted for three or more of his team's runs in six contests.

-- He has scored in 17 of 49 games this season, and more than once 3 times.
+- He has scored in 34.7% of his games this season, with two or more runs scored in 6.1%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.